A GUIDE TO DIGITAL TRAVEL CARDS

 While I was living in the UK, digital banks became popular.
 Monzo, Revoult, Transferwise, Starling- the options were plentiful.

-And while there are benefits to having a digital bank card, in addition to regular debit cards and offline accounts, just for day-to-day life, those benefits become even more beneficial when you’re travelling.
+While there are benefits to having a digital bank card, most of which are borderless, in addition to regular debit cards and offline accounts, just for day-to-day life, those benefits become even more prominent when you’re travelling.

-Whether on a city break, annual holiday, or extended travel, digital bank cards offer more flexibility and protection than traditional banks.
+Whether on a city break, annual holiday, or extended trip, digital bank cards offer more flexibility and protection than traditional banks.

 Before you sign up for any account, digital or offline, you should do plenty of research- read reviews from users, seek out press coverage, whatever it takes for you to feel good about your choice.